scipp/scipp/doc/beamline_completion.md

 The purpose of this document is ultimately to determine how we will properly support Instrument 2.0 (a.k.a Beamine) in Dataset and what the cost will be. **The best way to understand what will be needed for Dataset is first to map out how the remaining rollout would be done outside of dataset, against existing Workspace**.
 Since Dataset can and will support all Geometry, we can use these estimates to inform the rollout strategy and effort for Geometry in Dataset.

-## Phases
+## Phases without Dataset

-What is presented here are phases that would need to be completed against Mantid (v.3.14) to get to a point that the Dataset like Beamline types (`DetectorInfo`, `ComponentInfo`, `SpectrumInfo`) could be used without the need whatsoever for `Instrument 1.0`
+What is presented here are phases that would need to be completed against Mantid (v.3.14) to get to a point that Beamline types (`DetectorInfo`, `ComponentInfo`, `SpectrumInfo`) could be used without the need whatsoever for `Instrument 1.0`

 ### Phase 1 - Push Instrument 1.0 to IO aspects only